Ryan2Cyan/3D__Graphics_Programming_OpenGL/README.md

 ## Render Loop

-Here, objects are rendered, and input is read:
+Here, objects are rendered and input is read:

 ```cpp
 while (!glfwWindowShouldClose(window))